 To make the bread as it should be, you need very few things:

-• A wooden shovel to bake your one kilo of joy shape unless you want to overturn it directly from the container to the pan or use a very comfortable (but expensive) cast iron pot.
-I got a few of them until I realised that the wooden one below was the best.
-The Doug doesn't stick if floured enough, and it's also the cheapest.
+You will need a wooden shovel to bake your one-kilo-of-joy shape unless you want to overturn it directly from the container to the pan or use a very comfortable (but expensive) cast iron pot.
+I got a few of them until I realised the wooden one below was the best.
+The Doug doesn't stick if floured enough and is also the cheapest.

 The rest of the tools for making good bread at home are nice but not essential.